 - Belarusian Social Democratic Party (Narodnaya Hramada), Belarus Party of Labour (BSDP)

 The presidential elections are the most important in Belarus, as the state has turned into a strong authoritarian presidential republic.
-To a large extent, this is obviously a result of the breakdown of the opposition’s structures after the presidential election of 2010 and the overall internal situation in the country, which is not conducive to independent initiatives.
+In part, this is related to the breakdown of the opposition’s structures after the presidential election of 2010 and the overall internal situation in the country, which is not conducive to independent initiatives.
 Unfortunately, there is no indication that this situation will change.
 Changes to the Electoral Code, in force since December 2013, criminalised election boycotting.
 The key features of the Belarusian electoral process remained unaffected: neither the existing legislation, nor its implementation provides the basis for free and fair elections.
 The leadership remained reluctant to conduct structural reforms considering the uncertain future of financial transfers from Moscow, particularly as Russia’s own economic situation worsened.
-Economic hardship thus intensified in the year 2015, prompting President Lukashenko to reshuffle the government several times.
 Corruption remains a serious problem in the country as well.
 However, the existing practices and planned legislative changes confirm the government’s agenda to identify and punish corrupt officials, rather than prevent and eradicate corruption as a sociopolitical phenomenon.
 Transparency International Corruption Perceptions Index 2015 has ranked Belarus 107 out of 167 countries.

 Political rights, civil liberties and human rights

 Systematic violation of human rights, in particular civil and political rights, continues in Belarus.
 Peaceful protesters are repeatedly arrested and sentenced to short periods of detention.
-The authorities continue to use arbitrary detentions, searches, interrogations and misdemeanor charges on bogus grounds to harass and intimidate government critics.
-The authorities have extended sentences of several remaining political prisoners, as in the case of 2010 presidential candidate Mikalai Statkevitch.
+The authorities continue to use arbitrary detentions, searches, interrogations and misdemeanor charges on bogus grounds to harass and intimidate government critics, especially journalists and opposition activists.
+The authorities extended sentences of several remaining political prisoners, as in the case of 2010 presidential candidate Mikalai Statkevitch.
 He was charged with violating prison rules and moved to a harsher penitentiary institution.
 These prisoners were subjected to undue restrictions, psychological pressure, and other forms of ill-treatment as punishments.
 They were, however, released in late August 2015, likely to soften Western criticism in the run-up to the presidential elections of 11 October 2015.
 The use of the death penalty continues.
-Belarus is the only country in Europe that still has the capital punishment and it has executed three inmates in 2014, while in 2015 it has already brought new sentences.
+Belarus is the only country in Europe that still has the capital punishment and it has executed four people in 2018, with at least one person on death row in 2019.
 The Freedom House has evaluated political rights and civil liberties in Belarus with a 6.5 (1 being most free and 7 the least free).

 Freedom of expression is severely restricted.
 The media remains largely under state control, and is used to smear political opponents.
-Independent media outlets are harassed, and bloggers, online activists and journalists are subjected to administrative and criminal prosecution.
+Independent media outlets are harassed - including with searches of their offices - and bloggers, online activists and journalists are subjected to administrative and criminal prosecution.
 State-run distribution outlets refuse to disseminate independent periodicals and internet activity remains closely monitored and controlled, especially after the parliament adopted amendments to the media law, enabling the Ministry of Information to shut down online news outlets.
 The authorities recently started using an article of the Administrative Code on “unlawful creation and dissemination of mass media produce” to prosecute freelance journalists writing for media outlets based outside Belarus, claiming that they require formal accreditation as foreign journalists with the Ministry of Foreign Affairs.
-Belarus is ranked 157 out of 180 countries in the 2015 World Press Freedom Index.
+Belarus is ranked 153 out of 180 countries in the 2019 World Press Freedom Index.

 For presidential elections to be valid, a turnout of 50 percent of the registered voters is required.
 For a candidate to be elected as president, he or she must receive more than half of all the votes.
 If no candidate achieves this, a second election round has to be held within two weeks.
 The president is elected for a five year term.
 Elections in Belarus are primarily regulated by the constitution, the Election Code and the Central Election Committee (CEC).